The Complex of Hypersurfaces in a Homology Class: Thurston norm-realizing surfaces in 3-manifolds

-We make two observations concerning $\Sigma_0$~and~$\Sigma$: \begin{enumerate} \item We have $\chi(\Sigma_0) = \chi(S_0 \sqcup S_1)$.
-Indeed, as an abstract surface, $\Sigma_0$~can be constructed from the disjoint union~$S_0 \sqcup S_1$ by cutting off small neighborhoods of both copies of $C$, and gluing them back along the newly formed boundary (Figure \ref{fig.surgery}).
+We make three observations concerning $\Sigma_0$~and~$\Sigma$: \begin{enumerate} \item We have $\chi(\Sigma_0) = \chi(S_0 \sqcup S_1)$.
+Indeed, as an abstract surface, $\Sigma_0$~can be constructed from the disjoint union~$S_0 \sqcup S_1$ by cutting off small neighborhoods of both copies of~$C$, and gluing them back along the newly formed boundary (Figure \ref{fig.surgery}).
 This does not alter the Euler characteristic.

-\item The surface~$\Sigma_0$ has no sphere or disk components, so $\chi(\Sigma_0) \leq \chi(\Sigma)$.
+\item The surface $\Sigma_0$~has no sphere or disc components, so $\chi(\Sigma_0) \leq \chi(\Sigma)$.
 To see this, consider the ``seams'' in~$\Sigma_0$ that result from surgery along~$C$.
-Explicitly, these seams correspond to the connected components of~$C\times \left\{ \pm \left(\frac 12,- \frac 12\right)\right\} \subset C\times R$.
-Since there were no sphere or disk components in either of the~$S_i$, any such component in~$\Sigma_0$ would have been produced during surgery, and thus have a seam.
-An innermost seam would then correspond to a component of~$C$ that is inessential in one of the surfaces, contradicting the assumption that the~$S_i$ intersect only along circles or arcs that are essential in both. \end{enumerate}
+Explicitly, these seams correspond, in the notation of page~\pageref{rampnotation}, to the connected components of~$C\times \left\{ \pm \left(\frac 12,- \frac 12\right)\right\} \subset C\times R$.
+Since there are no sphere or disc components in either of the~$S_i$, any sphere or disc component in~$\Sigma_0$ would have been produced during surgery, and thus have a seam.
+An innermost seam would then correspond to a component of~$C$ that is inessential in one of the~$S_i$.
+Such components are excluded by assumption.